 The first walk was next to a working farm and it had a walk up a hill and then back down.
 From the top, we could see Devil's Dyke across the way, which was also on the list to do.

 We went to the town of Arundel on "market day", so traffic was pretty bad but we were able to find parking pretty easily.
-Forest walk through Slindon Estate, which is a 3,500 acre agricultural and woodland estate that is now managed by the National Trust.
+We did a forest walk through Slindon Estate, which is a 3,500 acre agricultural and woodland estate that is now managed by the National Trust.
 It was sunny today so we tried to stay in the forest area where it was a bit cooler.
 Lucy took break from walking for a few minutes to dig a little hole and roll in it.

-Another "market town", we went to the town of Chichester to do a tour of the town and also have another Sunday Roast.
-This road was a bit different from the first, with a thinner sauce (but just as flavorful) that was just on the plate and not poured into the Yorkshire pudding.
+Another Sunday Roast, this one was a bit different from the first with a thinner sauce (but just as flavorful) that was just on the plate and not poured into the Yorkshire pudding.

+Another "market town", we went to the town of Chichester to do a tour of the town along with the Sunday Roast ... then a quick stop at the ruins of Bramber Castle on the way back to our holiday cottage.
 Our first walk through Devil's Dyke was quite nice.
 You can see the English Channel from the hill, which is about 10 miles South.
 A bit cloudy today but no rain, thankfully.

+The medieval moated manor house of Ightham Mote was next, followed by a less-than-impressive-castle, the Tonbridge Castle.
+Spoiler alert, it looks impressive as you walk up to it, but that is it.
 Our 2nd walk in Devil's Dyke, this time taking a different path that took us down, around the side of a hill, and back up.
 Then we got to dodge cows that were grazing in the fields on the way back.

 We moved to a B&B a little bit closer to London (less than 30 minute drive to Gatwick Airport) for 2 nights.
 On the way, we did another forest walk for Lucy.